missionpinball/mpf-docs/docs/install/linux/xubuntu.md

         ``` shell
         #!/bin/bash
+        source ~/your_venv_name/bin/activate
         xterm -e "cd /home/your_username/your_machine_folder && mpf both -c config"
         ```

+* Change `your_venv_name` to the name and path of the virtual environment you created during installation.
+You did create a venv didn't you?
+If not remove this line.
 * Change `your_username` to the username you created during installation.
 * Change `your_machine_folder` to the name of your specific machine